alexmensch/alxm.me/src/writing/us-consulting-in-uk.md

   - personal
   - financial
 summary: |
-  I share my personal experience on navigating international tax rules as a US citizen abroad in order to help others navigating the rules in a similar situation.
+  I share my personal experience setting up a consultancy business in the UK, with emphasis on navigating competing tax regulations.
+I hope this will help others in a similar situation.
 ---

 [[toc]]